mlabs-haskell/hydra-auction-onchain/docs/spec.md

 The location of the standing bid token determines if and where bids can be placed in the auction:

-- If it's at the auction escrow address on L1, then bids cannot be placed.
+- If it's at the auction escrow address on L1 (the initial disposition), then bids cannot be placed.
 - If it's at the the standing bid address on L1, then bids can be placed on L1.